The 20 Best Pure Red Cell Aplasia Doctors Near Me in Boston, MA

 English

-Raphael Lizcano is a Hematologist in Boston, Massachusetts.
+Raphael Lizcano is a Hematologist practicing medicine in Boston, Massachusetts.
 Dr. Lizcano is rated as an Experienced provider by MediFind in the treatment of Pure Red Cell Aplasia.
-His top areas of expertise are Chronic Myelogenous Leukemia (CML), Philadelphia-Negative Chronic Myeloid Leukemia, Childhood Acute Myeloid Leukemia, Transient Erythroblastopenia of Childhood, and Bone Marrow Aspiration.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Chronic Myelogenous Leukemia (CML), Philadelphia-Negative Chronic Myeloid Leukemia, Childhood Acute Myeloid Leukemia, Transient Erythroblastopenia of Childhood, and Bone Marrow Aspiration.

 Experienced in Pure Red Cell Aplasia